Harold Macmillan, 1955

 Macmillan’s problem was Eden.
 Eden had been foreign secretary, on and off, for nigh on twenty years.
 Macmillan thus inherited Eden’s foreign policy, but also faced a prime minister determined to take the lead on foreign policy.
 The two men had locked horns once or twice during the war, and had disagreed over policy towards Europe when in opposition.
 After his election victory, Eden’s position soured fast.
 Butler was forced to reverse his pre-election budget giveaway, and Eden’s unwillingness to let his ministers have their heads began to chafe.
 No one suffered more than Macmillan did.

 The immediate issue was Europe.
 In Messina, Paul-Henri Spaak, the Belgian foreign minister, had initiated the talks which would culminate in the creation of the EEC in 1957.
 At this stage, the more Europhile Macmillan and the more sceptical Eden were as one.
 The British Board of Trade official at the talks, Russell Bretherton, believed that the talks were making very little, and very slow progress.
 Previously, the proposed EDC (European Defence Community) had collapsed when the French parliament had voted the proposal down.
 Eden had come to the rescue.
 Neither Eden nor Macmillan liked the Spaak proposal: they were opposed to its supranational element, and the inclusion of agriculture into a Common Market was incompatible with British interests, and Commonwealth trade in foodstuffs.
 This it was hoped that the British would be able to strangle the Common Market at birth or, if they could not, the French would do it for them.
+You can read the whole story here.

 Another issue Macmillan faced was Cyprus.
 Britain had taken Cyprus on loan from the Ottomans, annexed it in the First World War and made it a colony in 1925.
 Though the government were willing to counter self-government, the islands strategic importance meant that they were unwilling to envisage independence.
 The island’s majority Greek population, led by the nationalist Archbishop Makarios thought differently.
 By 1955, Makarios’ campaign of peaceful protest was accompanied by a Greek terrorist movement, EOKA.
 An added complication was that 30% Cyprus’ population were Turks.
 Officially, this was not Foreign Office business: it was a matter for the Colonial Office and Eden.
 Macmillan did not agree.
 In the first place, he had a low opinion of the Colonial Office, complaining about its ‘Byzantine incompetence’; he also saw how Cyprus had the potential to destabilise relations between Greece and Turkey, and with that, NATO.
 Thus, Macmillan initiated a three-way conference, which made some halting progress: Eden was less inclined to move towards self-government.
 Meanwhile, when Macmillan suggested the existing governor be replaced, Eden agreed, but refused Macmillan’s chosen candidate.